khcassidy/woodenshafttracker/README.md

 ## Quick start

-This is the setup for local development.
-It needs Python 3.11 or later.
 For deployment to a server on an older Python, see [deploy/README.md](deploy/README.md) — Python 3.9 or later works there.

+(Only the /Deploy folder is needed to have minimal running code)

 Run these commands from the project root, in PowerShell: